I’m Michael Todd Clinton, a special education teacher from Tennessee. When I started The Motivated Teacher I wanted to do two things:

 Fast-forward seven years from starting my teaching degree.
-I now teach in a Special Education behavior classroom, and I can honestly say I Love my job and look forward to going to it every day (not to say I don’t have bad days as all teachers do).
+I now teach in a Special Education behavior classroom, and I can honestly say I love my job and look forward to going to it every day (not to say I don’t have bad days as all teachers do).
 Before telling you about my class let me first tell you a little more about my journey into education up to this point.
 I finally made the leap to quit the bank in January of 2012; I had the opportunity to work as an assistant in an independence program through the school system I currently work for now.
-The program was created by an amazing professor who I am sure I will talk more about her in the future and hopefully do a podcast with.
+The program was created by an amazing professor at TTU.
 The Independence Program is designed to help develop independent living skills for student’s ages 18-22.
-In the program the students learn how to BUDGET, shop, cook, clean, on-site job skills, and a million other things.
-While being an assistant in this program I got to work for an amazing teacher, and I still think she is one of the most positive teachers I have ever been around.
-Her uplifting attitude not only inspires the people she works with but her students lives will be forever changed.
-(I might add that I had to learn a lot of these living skills as well, luckily the other paraprofessional’s were patient with me.)
+In the program, the students learn how to BUDGET, shop, cook, clean, on-site job skills, and a million other things.
+While being an assistant in this program I got to work with an amazing teacher, and I still think she is one of the most positive teachers I have ever been around.
+Her uplifting attitude not only inspires the people she works with but her student’s lives will be forever changed.
 I was able to work here until the end of the school year in 2012, before accepting the position I have now.